kpam92/practice/interview&practice/interview_questions/misc_questions.md

 * What are the upsides to ES6, and fat arrow functions?

 * binary trees, BFS vs. DFS
 <br><br> Bread first search traverses through each level first, while Depth first search goes to the farthest reaches first, then moves up.
 BFS is best seen as a queue, DFS as a stack.
 BFS is slower and requires more memory.
+BFS is best used to find shortest paths for a node, and for looking for nodes closer to the root.
+DFS is better for traversing a tree and if target may be at the ends.

 * Difference between function declarations and function expressions
   <br><br>Function declarations are name function variables that are declared without being assigned to a variable.